 You may not give much thought to your home thermostat.
-Still, the product is responsible for controlling your home's temperature and maintaining a consistent amount of comfort each day.
+But, this device controls your home's temperature.
+Plus, it maintains your home's comfort each day.
 Most residents use a home thermostat daily and adjust it based on their preferences.
-When maintaining the features, it's important to know if home thermostats can be defective.
+It's important to know if home thermostats can be defective.

 Thermostats Can Become Unresponsive

-Thermostats are prone to going bad when the set temperature doesn't match the home's temperature.
-This is normal if you have a home that is zoned, but the temperatures shouldn't frequently fluctuate on their own.
+Thermostats can go bad when the set temperature doesn't match the home's temperature.
+This is normal if you have a zoning system, but the temperatures shouldn't fluctuate on their own.
 This is a common sign that the thermostat may have reached the end of its lifespan.

-There are times when a home thermostat may not maintain the programmed settings over a long period, making the home increase or decrease in temperature.
+There are times when a thermostat may not maintain the programmed settings over time.
+This makes the home increase or decrease in temperature.

-The HVAC system may continuously run and stay on even if you attempt to turn the heating or cooling feature off on the thermostat.
-This issue may be due to frayed and damaged wires or if the thermostat is miscalibrated.
-An HVAC technician can test out the thermostat to determine the cause and will inform you if the device needs to be replaced.
+The HVAC system may run all the time and stay on even if you try to turn the heating or cooling feature off.
+This issue may be due to frayed and damaged wires or a miscalibrated thermostat.
+An HVAC technician can test the thermostat to find the cause.
+We will let you know if you need a new thermostat.

 In some cases, the HVAC system may also fail to turn on and no longer responds to the thermostat.
-If there aren't any changes to the home's internal temperature when you make changes, it can mean that the thermostat is no longer operating.
+If you adjust the thermostat temperature and you don't feel a change, the device no longer works.

 The HVAC System Short Cycles

-Short cycling is a common problem when thermostats begin to have issues and are no longer reliable.
+Short cycling is a common problem when thermostats begin to have issues.
 The HVAC system can start to shut off too early and doesn't perform a full cooling or heating cycle as it operates.
-You may notice that the home doesn't feel as comfortable throughout the day or night, even when you adjust the thermostat multiple times.
+You may notice that the home doesn't feel as comfortable throughout the day or night.
+You may even adjust the thermostat many times but feel no change.

 CALL US TODAY

-at your convenience to learn more about how home thermostats can go bad to determine if your device is at the end of its lifespan.
+to learn more about how home thermostats can go bad to see if your device is at the end of its lifespan.
 One of our technicians